wallee-payment/woocommerce/readme.txt

 = Manual installation =

-1. Unpack the download package
+1. Unpack the downloaded package.
-2. Upload the directory 'woocommerce-wallee' to the `/wp-content/plugins/` directory
+2. Upload the directory 'woo-wallee' to the `/wp-content/plugins/` directory
 3. Activate the 'WooCommerce Wallee' plugin through the 'Plugins' menu in WordPress
 4. Set your Wallee credentials at WooCommerce -> Settings -> Wallee (or use the *Settings* link in the Plugins overview)
 5. You're done, the active payment methods should be visible in the checkout of your webshop.